Download

 You use form 2 to register a VOF (general partnership) or CV (limited partnership).

-You can also register a VOF or CV online.
+You can register a VOF and also a CV online

 What is this form for?